 The main contributing factors influencing student population include resident live births, the aging of the student population, and migration patterns.
 A percentage of the babies born to Montgomery County residents in one year show up in MCPS incoming kindergarten classes five years later.
 This is commonly referred to as a kindergarten capture rate.
 In both 2000 and 2016, birth figures were just over 13,000, growing, peaking in 2007 at 13,843, and then declining.
 In 2017, 2018, and 2019, total births were less than 13,000 at 12,634, 12,373, and 12,019, respectively.
-Births in 2021, the last year available, dropped below 12,000, totaling 11,505 for Montgomery County, continuing the downward trend.
+This downward trend continued in 2020 and 2021, however Births in 2022, were 11,738 for Montgomery County, 233 higher than 2021, marking a small post pandemic boom.
+The declining trend returned in 2023 (the last year available) with 10,896 births.

 In the 2000-2001 school year, the kindergarten capture rate was 73.9 percent.
 By the 2006-2007 school year, the rate decreased to 68.1 percent, and had since increased to 87.2 percent for the 2019-2020 school year.
 The increases were likely due to economic factors as well as changes to all-day kindergarten programs.
 The 2020-2021 school year kindergarten enrollment was 78.7 percent and considered an anomaly due to the COVID-19 health pandemic.
-Kindergarten enrollment increased to 83.7 percent in the 2023-2024 school year.
+Kindergarten enrollment increased to 83.7 percent in the 2024-2025 school year.
 Future kindergarten classes will most likely return to approximately 87.0 percent of births five years earlier.

 The movement up through the grades by students, termed the "aging of the student population," is the second driver of enrollment change.
 When the size of the kindergarten class is different from that of Grade 12, then there is a natural change in total enrollment from one year to the next.
-The Grade 12 total for the 2023-2024 school year was 11,737, and the kindergarten class for the 2024-2025 school year is 10,074, or a difference between the two grades of 1,663 students.
+The Grade 12 total for the 2023-2024 school year was 11,737, and the kindergarten class for the 2024-2025 school year is 10,059, or a difference between the two grades of 1,678 students.
 Without other factors, enrollment would naturally decline, however, students migrate into the system at all grade levels from other districts or from international locations, which have more than made up the difference.
 For example, there is traditionally an increase of students enrolled in ninth grade over the previous eighth grade.
 Prior to the COVID-19 pandemic, this increase averaged approximately 2,000 additional students.
-In the past three years, that number has averaged roughly 2,750 students.
+In the past three years, that number has averaged roughly 2,650 students.

 Migration, the third driver of enrollment change, can significantly fluctuate with economic conditions and international events, each of which can be volatile and difficult to predict.
-Records of MCPS student entries and withdrawals show that there has been an increase in the in-migration from approximately 12,328 new students from other public school districts in Maryland and throughout the United States, private schools, homeschooling, and from out of the country, in the 2010-2011 school year, to 13,244 in the 2023-2024 school year.
-Withdrawals over the same time increased from 10,186 in the 2010-2011 school year to 14,203 in the 2023-2024 school year.
-There were 959 more students withdrawing to attend other public, private, foreign, or home schools than entering the system in the 2023-2024 school year.
+Records of MCPS student entries and withdrawals show that there has been a decrease in migration from approximately 12,328 new students from other public school districts in Maryland and throughout the United States, private schools, homeschooling, and from out of the country, in the 2010-2011 school year, to 11,847 in the 2024-2025 school year.
+Withdrawals over the same time increased from 10,186 in the 2010-2011 school year to 13,737 in the 2024-2025 school year.
+There were 1,890 more students withdrawing to attend other public, private, foreign, or home schools than entering the system in the 2024-2025 school year.